Creamy Homemade Corn Chowder

 How to Make Corn Chowder

-Next, add the potatoes, corn, and chicken broth and bring to a boil.
-Reduce heat to a simmer and cook for 20 minutes, uncovered.
+Add the chopped potatoes, corn, and broth and bring to a boil.
+Once boiling, reduce to a simmer and cook (uncovered) for 20 minutes.
+This initial high heat helps the potatoes cook through and become tender, adding to the chowder’s texture.

 Add Cream & Cheese

-Stir in the heavy cream and 1.5 cups of the cheddar cheese.
-Stir until the cheese has melted and then let the soup simmer for another 5 minutes.
+With the heat still on low, stir in the heavy cream and shredded cheddar cheese.
+Keep the heat on low so the cream doesn’t scald.
+Once the cheese has melted, let the soup simmer for 5 minutes.

 Corn chowder cooking in a dutch oven.